1CloudHub/py-aws-helper/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Other arguments:

-The s3object finder module can take in two additional paramters other than the bucket and file_name namely , "prefix" and "delimiter" whose values have been initiated as empty strings.
+The s3object finder module can take in two additional paramters other than the bucket and file_name namely , "prefix" and "delimiter" whose default values have been initiated as empty strings.

 The corresponding documentation for populating the "prefix" and "delimiter" arguments can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/ListingKeysHierarchy.html)